tximeta: transcript quantification import with automatic metadata

 also facilitates the linking of transcriptomes used in building the

-Salmon index with relevant public sources, in the case that
+salmon index with relevant public sources, in the case that

 these are not part of this pre-computed set known to